ChrisRuff/ChrisRuff/README.md

 <img src="https://media.giphy.com/media/ii7R0hFjKIS4poVDrk/giphy.gif">

 # Hey there!
-My name is Chris Ruff and welcome to my Github page. #
+My name is Chris Ruff #
 ## I'm currently in Software Engineering at the University of New Brunswick. ##
 ```cpp
 #include <vector>